DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Introduction

 \section{Introduction}

-Image synthesis has recently made great progress due to the rapid development of generative adversarial networks (GANs)~\cite{goodfellow2014generative}.
-Lots of variants of GANs are able to generate photo-realistic images from random latent codes~\cite{karras2017progressive,brock2018large,karras2019style}.
-However, conditional image synthesis, aiming at generating images given conditional inputs, such as semantic labels or reference images, is still challenging.
+\IEEEPARstart{I}{mage} synthesis has recently made great progress due to the rapid development of generative adversarial networks (GANs)~\cite{goodfellow2014generative}.
+Lots of variants of unconditional GANs are able to generate photo-realistic images from random latent codes~\cite{karras2017progressive,brock2018large,karras2019style}.
+On the other hand, conditional image synthesis, aiming at generating images given conditional inputs, \emph{e.g.}, semantic labels~\cite{choi2018stargan,he2019attgan,chen2021semantic,liu2022isf}, guidance texts~\cite{zhang2017stackgan,hong2018inferring, yuan2019ckd, li2020exploring}, and reference images~\cite{wang2018high,park2019semantic,huang2020semantic,deng2022semantic}.
+Our work focuses on conditional image synthesis with reference images as conditions, which is still challenging.
+For example, in makeup transfer~\cite{li2018beautygan,chen2019beautyglow,gu2019ladn,lyu2021sogan,deng2021scgan}, the reference makeup should be accurately and effectively transferred to the source face.
+In semantic image synthesis~\cite{wang2018high,park2019semantic,zhu2020sean,zhu2020semantically,tan2021diverse,wang2021image}, the generated texture in each semantic region need to be precisely controlled by the reference style image.